 The original Alpha game was greeted with mixed feelings for various reasons.
 Personally, I was initially thrown off because many of the characters I grew to love in Street Fighter 2 were missing.
 (Eventually as the series continued, more characters from Street Fighter II, Final Fight, and the original Street Fighter were re-introduced) Other fans were disappointed that Street Fighter Alpha did not feature nearly as fluid animation as Darkstalkers and it seemed rushed because of its low number of characters and stages.

 Street Fighter Alpha 3 came on the scene with updated graphics and a boost to the character roster.
 Nearly every character from Street Fighter 2 in addition to more Final Fight characters and some completely new fighters were brought to Alpha 3 as well.
 The Saturn port (released only in Japan, as one of the last games for the system) is notoriously hard to find but is often considered to be superior, surpassing even the Sega Dreamcast version.
 The Saturn version does, however, require a 4MB RAM cart to play.
-This helps increase the animation quality and keep the load times down.
+This helps increase the frames of animation for a more arcade-like experience.

 About the same time as the release of Super Street Fighter 2 Turbo, Capcom partnered with Marvel Comics to develop X-Men: Children of the Atom, which was widely praised for its faithfulness in capturing the spirit of its namesake comics via colorful animation and voice actors from the X-Men animated series.